 Make It Your Own

-- Panzanella is naturally vegetarian friendly but if you want to make it vegan, omit the feta cheese or use a non-dairy substitute.
+- Make it vegan.
+Panzanella is naturally vegetarian friendly but it’s easy to make it vegan, too.
+Simply omit the feta cheese or use a non-dairy substitute.

 - Use a vinaigrette of your choice, either store bought or homemade.
 Red wine vinaigrette is traditional but feel free to use what you like best.

 - Sub in dry bread for the croutons.
 Substitute dry bread, torn or cut into cubes, for an easier alternative.